netliferesearch/bygg21-api/README.md

 # Bygg 21 API

+## About

 This repo contains Sanity Studio and Schemas (content models) for Bygg21 API.

 The API is public and no authentication is needed.

-It currently contains:
+## Content

 - "Gjennomføring av bygg- og anleggsprosjekter: Neste steg"
 - "Steg for steg - veien til raskere reguleringsplan"

+_TODO: Write more about what the content is and how it can be used..._

 ## API and query examples